climateamante/curriculum.spa.mvc.mvp/readme.md

 This `callback function` runs first with the app config.
 Then configures the `app` to use the `firebase` database.
-Finally, it pulls in the `view`, where to place the `template` and a callback function to run when complete for the `signin` process.
+Finally, it pulls in the `view`, where to place the `template`, and a callback function to run when complete for the `signin` process.

 ### What is the `app.util.mutation` module used for?